AAzarinvarG/Glasses-Shop/README.md

 ## Hi 🤚
-I have created a Responsive Store Project for Sunglasses🕶️ using html, css, js which is a practice project with js.
+I have created a Responsive Store Project for Sunglasses🕶️ using html css js which is a practice project with js.

 ### Links 🔗 to the sites where I used icons and box-shadows in the project: